rfruesmer/module-structure/README.md

 The Diagram Viewer is automatically started in your default browser if invoked without outFile argument (see CLI/API documentation below).

-There's no UI like a toolbar or context menu yet (maybe coming for version 2.0).
+There's no UI like a toolbar or context menu.

 But for now, it's already possible to influence display of dependencies with the following keyboard shortcuts: